 It is an internationally recognized organic textile standard.
 This ensures the organic status of textiles from the harvesting of the raw materials through environmentally and socially responsible manufacturing all the way to labeling, in order to provide credible assurances to the consumer.
 Only textile products that contain a minimum of 70% organic fibers can become GOTS certified.

-India is the leading global textile manufacturer and second largest producer of natural textile fibers in the world and the major fiber produced is cotton.
+India is the leading global textile manufacturer and the second-largest producer of natural textile fibers in the world and the major fiber produced is cotton.
 Other fibers produced in India include silk, jute, wool, and man-made fibers.
 Furthermore, 60% of the Indian textile industry is cotton-based.
 The global organic clothing industry represents just approximately 1% of global consumption.
-There has also been an influx of other natural fibers from Hemp, Lotus, Banana, Aloe Vera etc coming into fabrics reducing the stress on cotton farming.
+There has also been an influx of other natural fibers from Hemp, Lotus, Banana, Aloe Vera, etc coming into fabrics reducing the stress on cotton farming.

 Now, how viable and potent is this organic fashion segment is one important aspect to consider so as to understand and analyze its future growth in the fashion market.
 So, come to think of it, fashion is no longer just about trends and design; however, it is also a means to encourage sustainable choices.